 The alleviation of nutrient limitations on soil biological activity (in microbial communities and in root respiration) through fertilizer addition was particularly reflected by the significant increase in transitory CO2 effluxes following addition of both N and P together (Fig. 4a).
 The transitory phase (< 28 days from fertilization) is the period where addition of nutrients (N, P, N + P) is expected to result in a large pulse of microbial activities.
 However, the fact that the increase in soil CO2 effluxes was significant only in plots where N and P were added simultaneously (N + P), suggests a possible co-limitation between N and P on soil biological activity (Bréchet et al., 2019).
 These results seemingly align with the proposed multiple element limitation concept, which suggests a strong response in microbial mediated processes upon supply of limiting nutrients (Fanin et al., 2015).
 Furthermore, the results likely indicate that some soil respiration sources may respond positively to N addition (Yan et al., 2017), while others may respond positively to P addition (Ma et al., 2020), yielding an overall additive response when added together.
-An increase in soil CO2 effluxes following addition of N and P simultaneously together has also been reported in studies like Bréchet et al. (2019), and Soong et al. (2018) from Panamanian tropical forests.

-In contrast, the lack of significant treatment effects on background soil CO2 efflux (Fig. 4a, d) and its different components (heterotrophic and autotrophic; Fig. 5) may suggest that numerous counteracting processes could be happening at the same time, hence masking treatment effects.
-Some studies have for instance demonstrated that addition of N subdues exoenzymes (Li et al., 2018), decreases microbial biomass (Burton et al., 2004; Hicks et al., 2019), increases net primary productivity (Adamek et al., 2009), reduces fine root biomass (Cusack et al., 2011), while other studies have reported that P addition increases soil organic matter decompsition in tropical forest ecosytems (Cleveland and Townsend, 2006).
-The possibility of counteracting processes at the experimental site is further exemplified by the lack of a relationship between all the measured soil environmental controls (soil temperature, nitrates and soil moisture) and background CO2 effluxes (Fig 6a, b, c).
-Although these results are consistent with the findings by Baumgartner et al. (2020) in the Congo basin, they contrast several GHG studies located in tropical forests that have reported a strong correlation between CO2 effluxes and soil moisture (Matson et al., 2017; van Straaten et al., 2011).
-For this experiment site, it could be that the minimal temporal fluctuation in soil temperature (Fig. 1b),
+In contrast, the lack of significant treatment effects on background soil CO_2 efflux (Fig. 4a, d) and its different components (heterotrophic and autotrophic; Fig. 5) may suggest that the test site is complex with numerous counteracting processes happening at the same time, hence masking treatment effects.
+Some studies have for instance demonstrated that addition of N subdues exoenzymes (Li et al., 2018), decreases mirobial biomass (Burton et al., 2004; Hicks et al., 2019), increases net primary productivity (Adamek et al., 2009), reduces fine root biomass (Cusack et al., 2011), while other studies have reported that P addition increases soil organic matter decompsition in tropical forest ecosytems (Cleveland and Townsend, 2006).
+The experimental site complexity is further exemplified by the lack of a relationship between all the measured soil environmental controls (soil temperature, mineral N and soil moisture) and background CO_2 effluxes (Fig 6a, b, c).
+Although these results are consistent with the findings by Baumgartner et al. (2020) in the Congo basin, they contrast several GHG studies located in tropical forests that have reported a strong correlation between CO_2 effluxes and soil moisture (Matson et al., 2017; van Straaten et al., 2011).
+For this experiment site, it could be that the minimal temporal fluctuation in soil temperature (Fig. 1b), together with the fact that water filled pore space was mostly > 40 % (Fig. 1a) during the sampling campaign dampened the effect of soil temperature and moisture on soil CO_2 fluxes.

 Figure 4.
-Mean $(\pm$ SE, n = 4) soil CO2 fluxes (a, d), CH4 fluxes (b, e), and N2O fluxes (c, f) from the control (Ctrl), nitrogen (N), phosphorus (P), and N + P plots of the nutrient manipulation experiment.
-Column 1 (a, b, and c) includes only fluxes measured during the transitory phase (0 to 28 days after fertilization; and all the transitory fluxes were in the wet season

-(monthly precipitation >100 mm)).
+Mean (\pm SE, n = 4) soil CO2 fluxes (a, d), CH4 fluxes (b, e), and N2O fluxes (c, f) from the control (Ctrl), nitrogen (N), phosphorus (P), and N + P plots of a nutrient manipulation experiment.
+Column 1 (a, b, and c) includes only fluxes measured during the transitory phase (0 to 28 days after fertilization; and all the transitory fluxes were in the wet season (monthly precipitation >100 mm)).
 Column 2 (d, e, and f) includes only background level fluxes (fluxes measured more than 28 days after fertilization).
-Different lower-case letters indicate significant differences between nutrient addition treatments and the control while different upper-case letters indicate significant differences between seasons (linear mixed effects models; p ≤ 0.05).
-Note: Transitory N2O fluxes (measured within 28 days from fertilization) from N addition plots (N, N + P) were detrended to compensate for absence of frequent measurements immediately after fertilization coming from sampling GHGs monthly.
+Different lower-case letters indicate significant differences between nutrient addition treatments and the control while different upper-case letters indicate significant differences between seasons (linear mixed effects models; $p \le 0.05$).